BanaCubed/Create-Incremental/README.md

 # Current Content

-The game currently has a total of 3 prestige layers:
+The game currently has a total of 4 prestige layers:
 - Rebirth
-    - The Machine
 - Super Rebirth
-    - Challenges
-    - Power
 - Hyper Rebirth
+- Universes

+And 6 cool and unique features:
-    - Upgrade Tree
+- The Machine
+- Power / Power Pylons
-    - Hyper Cash
+- Hyper Paths
+- Matter Paths
+- Singularities
-    - Matters
+- Universes

 # Planned Content

 Below is a list of features that aren't currently in the game, but are planned to be worked on as they are already in the forum

-## v0.4
+## v1.01

-Universes:
-- Something similar to Challenges
-    - Singularities
+Multiversal Enhancements:
+- New variants of most pre-universe systems
-- Ultimate Matter
+- More Universes
-    - Upgrade Tree
+- More Matters
-- Strange Matter
+- More Currencies
-- More Matter Paths
+- More meaningless waiting
-    - Heavenly Matter
-    - Cursed Matter